mohammadhashemii/Web-Crawler-Detection/README.md

 The aim of this project is to train an unsupervised model in order to recognize the web requests given to [Sanjagh Website](https://sanjagh.pro) are crawlers or not.
 Finally, for taking advantage of this work, we had to create and develope a web application for production phase.

+We highly recommend you to see the presentation slides to get a better intuition of what we have done.

 ## Dataset